 5. Parking ticket – if you’ve had to buy a separate festival packing ticket then don’t forget to bring that along too.

 6. Your phone – there’s no way to meet up with your mates without it!
 Just make sure it’s well protected with a LifeProof case, or similar, and keep it safe.
-I had mine robbed at BBK Festival, out of the front of my bag and I don’t want that to happen to you.
+I had my phone robbed at BBK Festival, out of the front of my bag and I don’t want that to happen to you.
+I’ve actually written a whole post on how NOT to lose your phone at festivals, based on experience.
+Let me help.

 Festival packing video